rob-brown/amo_system/apps/gamepad/README.markdown

 ## Assembly

-This repo includes two hardware options.
+This repo includes three hardware options.

 1. A simple option based on the [Adafruit Joy Bonnet](./docs/joybonnet.markdown).

 2. The [AmmoBox](./docs/ammobox.markdown), a built-from-scratch option including a custom circuit board.

+3. A bring-your-own-hardware option.
+You plug a USB gamepad into the Pi and the buttons and sticks are [proxied](apps/proxy_gamepad) to the Nintendo Switch via bluetooth.

 Alternatively, you can make your own hardware and adjust the code accordingly.